 Remembering Benjamin Britten

 One of his nation’s most celebrated composers, Benjamin Britten had an unparalleled impact on the English operatic repertoire.
-Before the premiere of John Doyle’s 2008 staging of Peter Grimes, the Met assembled the below reflections on this musical genius from some of his friends and colleagues.
+In 2008, the Met assembled the below reflections on this musical genius from some of his friends and colleagues.

 Conductor of the 1973 world premiere of Britten’s Death in Venice